spotify/luigi/README.md

 Luigi also provides support for Hadoop jobs straight out of the box.
 The interface is similar to mrjob but each job class is now a Luigi Task that can also define their dependencies and output files.

 EC2 is unfortunately not supported at this point.
-We have some old code for this (using Python [boto](http://github.com/boto/boto) and would love to help anyone interested in getting it running.
+We have some old code for this (using Python [boto](http://github.com/boto/boto)) and would love to help anyone interested in getting it running.

-TODO: verify this works

-    import luigi, luigi.hadoop
+    import luigi, luigi.hadoop, luigi.hdfs
-    import heapq
+    import datetime

+    # To make this run, you probably want to edit /etc/luigi/client.cfg and add something like:
+    #
+    # [hadoop]
+    # jar: /usr/lib/hadoop-xyz/hadoop-streaming-xyz-123.jar

     class InputText(luigi.ExternalTask):
         date = luigi.DateParameter()
-       def output(self): return luigi.HdfsTarget(self.date.strftime('/text/%Y-%m-%d.txt'))
+        def output(self):
+            return luigi.hdfs.HdfsTarget(self.date.strftime('/tmp/text/%Y-%m-%d.txt'))

     @luigi.expose
-    class AggregateWords(luigi.hadoop.Task):
+    class WordCount(luigi.hadoop.JobTask):
-        date = luigi.DateParameter()
-        lookback = luigi.IntParameter()
+        date_interval = luigi.DateIntervalParameter()

         def requires(self):
-            return [InputText(self.date - i) for i in xrange(self.lookback)]
+            return [InputText(date) for date in self.date_interval.dates()]

         def output(self):
-            return luigi.LocalTarget('/var/text-output/%s-%d' % (self.data.strftime('%Y-%m-%d'), self.lookback))
+            return luigi.hdfs.HdfsTarget('/tmp/text-count/%s' % self.date_interval)

         def mapper(self, line):
             for word in line.strip().split():
                 yield word, 1

         def reducer(self, key, values):
             yield key, sum(values)

-    @luigi.expose_main
-    class WordToplist(luigi.Task):
-        date = luigi.DateParameter()
-        lookback = luigi.IntParameter(default=7)
-        size = luigi.IntParameter(default=1000)

-        def requires(self):
-            return AggregateWords(date, lookback)
-        def output(self):
-            return luigi.LocalTarget('/var/text-output/%s-%d' % (self.data.strftime('%Y-%m-%d'), self.lookback))
-        def run(self):
-            counts = []
-            for line in self.input().open('r'):
-                word, count = line.strip().split()
-                heapq.heappush(counts, (int(count), word))
-                if len(counts) > self.size:
-                    heapq.heappop(counts)

-            counts.sort(reverse=True)
-            f = self.output().open('w')
-            for count, word in counts:
-                f.write('%s\t%d\n' % (word, count))
-            f.close()

     if __name__ == '__main__':
-        main()

-### Example 3 - Another Hadoop WordCount

-TODO: rewrite into a job that calculate accumulated word stats, then another job that just takes two such outputs and subtracts delta
+        luigi.run()

+TODO: show graphviz visualization

 ## Conceptual overview

 There are two fundamental building blocks of Luigi - the *Task* class and the *Target* class.
 Both are abstract classes and expect a few methods to be implemented.
 In addition to those two concepts, the *Parameter* class is an important concept that governs how a Task is run.

+### Target

 Broadly speaking, the Target class corresponds to a file on a disk.
 Or a file on HDFS.
 Or some kind of a checkpoint, like an entry in a database.
-Actually, the only method that Targets have to implement is the *complete* method which returns True if and only if the Target exists.
+Actually, the only method that Targets have to implement is the *exists* method which returns True if and only if the Target exists.

 In practice, implementing Target subclasses is rarely needed.
-You can probably get pretty far with the *LocalTarget* and *HdfsTarget* classes that are available out of the box.
+You can probably get pretty far with the *LocalTarget* and *hdfs.HdfsTarget* classes that are available out of the box.
 These directly map to a file on the local drive, or a file in HDFS, respectively.
 In addition these also wrap the underlying operations to make them atomic.
 They both implement the *open(flag)* method which returns a stream object that could be read (flag = 'r') from or written to (flag = 'w').

+### Task

 The *Task* class is a bit more conceptually interesting because this is where computation is done.
 There is a few methods that can be implemented to alter its behavior, most notably *run*, *output* and *requires*.

 The Task class corresponds to some type of job that is run, but in general you want to allow some form of parametrization of it.
 For instance, if your Task class runs a Hadoop job to create a report every night, you probably want to make the date a parameter of the class.

+#### Parameter

 Now, in Python this is generally done by adding arguments to the constructor.
 Luigi requires you to declare these parameters instantiating Parameter objects on the class scope: